Big Data, Learning Analytics, and Social Assessment1

 A series of repeated ANOVA test was conducted to compare project scores by each writing skill and overall rubric of students in ENC 1101 courses during the fall 2012 semester.
 Table 2 shows the test outcomes as well as the standard deviation of scores for all three projects.
 The results indicated that scores of three projects illustrated statistically significant difference at 99% confidence level for all writing skills except for Style: Basics skill, which displays a statistically significant difference at 90% confidence level.
 The following tests for pair-wise comparisons of these ANOVA tests were also statistically significant at alpha level of .05.

+Table 2.
 Comparison of Projects' Scores By Skill and Total Weighted Score for Students in ENC 1101 sections during the Fall 2012 Semester